 Hiring a Yote has Never Been Easier

-Our exclusive job and internship database, Coyote Connections Live, allows you to post-career and internship positions, review online resume books, and monitor applications.
+Our exclusive job and internship database, Coyote Connections Live/Handshake, allows you to post-career and internship positions, review online resume books, and monitor applications.
 If you are a new employer or internship host, all you have to do is create an account to get started posting job and internship opportunities.
-For instructions on how to post positions on Coyote Connections Live, please click here.
+For employers who wish to post positions on Coyote Connections Live, please click here.

 Students are encouraged to plan for and apply early to participate in an internship.
 Postings made by the following dates will allow optimal recruitment for your posted opportunity: